Saturday, February 2, 2019

 When I was keynote speaker at the Book Forum in Lviv, Ukraine in 2017, I told the audience that the age of thrillers and intellectual masturbation will come to an end soon.
-In the future we're going to need a literature that speaks to the heart, a more upbeat one because we're heading toward troubled times with a lot of uncertainty around us.
+In the future we're going to need a literature that speaks to the heart because we're heading toward troubled times with a lot of uncertainty around us.

 Hope must never become a four-letter world, but in the world of literature and "serious" film it often is.
 We seem to be addicted to misery which is understandable since it's much easier to write and has more readers.
 Killing people on the page is a breeze.
 Making them breathe is a great deal harder.
 Perhaps the same goes for life, but a lot of people are waking up to the fact that every word we put out there is important.

 Do we want to be human sewers trolling everybody we disagree with?
 Or is it possible to be agents of positive change without writing spiritual dross?